 If you do have (one of) these items with you, and they are seen during the bag check, you can either return it to your car, or rent a locker (there were at least 50).
 Our 20L (5.3 gallons) backpack (day pack) was allowed to enter Chichen Itza.
 This in contrast to Uxmal, where that was not allowed.

 Climbing the buildings is not allowed in Chichen Itza.
 And I think that’s a good thing with so many visitors per day (before COVID-19 5,000 to 6,000 per day, 2 million per year, now max 3,000 per day).
+Recently, a tourist was beaten with a stick after climbing the Mayan temple.

 Distances to Chichen Itza